firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://feodotracker.abuse.ch/blocklist/?download=ipblocklist).

-The last time downloaded was found to be dated: Sun Jun  7 23:45:15 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 00:18:14 UTC 2015.

 The ipset `feodo` has **99** entries, **99** unique IPs.